vyamkovyi/SSProto/PROTOCOL.md

    server closes connection.
 The client MUST consider the update to be successful in this case.

-3. The client sends informatio about its hardware (dynamic-length) This protocol doesn't define any requirements for its format, but the current implementation uses JSON-encoded blob with OS id and memory usage statistic.
+3. The client sends information about its hardware (dynamic-length) This protocol doesn't define any requirements for its format, but the current implementation uses JSON-encoded blob with OS id and memory usage statistic.

 ### Stage 1: Client file list sending

-1. THe client sends hash-list entry (see below) which describes a separate file in a client-side file tree.
+1. The client sends hash-list entry (see below) which describes a separate file in a client-side file tree.
 The client MAY ignore (not send entries for) some files during this stage.